Kunde21/numgo/README.md

 ## Function chaining

-numgo is designed to allow chaining of functions, to allow different actions on different axes and at different pointw in the calculation.
-Errors are maintained by the object and can be checked and handled by
+numgo is designed to allow chaining of functions, to allow different actions on different axes and at different points in the calculation.
+Errors are maintained by the object and can be checked and handled using `Err()` or `GetErr()`:

 ```go
 	// Errors are not handled on each call,